 And Bryan promises to reorganize the party after the election!
 How?
-Evidently on lines of socialism, government and municipal ownership of telegraph and railroad lines, with all the sequence.
-What a vagueness of thought and prom-ise!
-How may so-called leaders of any party expect to get the votes of sensi ble men upon a proposition so dim as this!
-The fault with the Democratic party, the year, is that it does not even urnish a good dissolving view.
+Evilently on lines of socialism, government and municipal ownership of telegraph and railroad lines, with all the sequence.
+What a vagueness of thought and promse!
+How may so-called leaders of any party expect to get the votes of sensible men upon a proposition so dim as his!
+The fault with the Democratic party, this year, is that it does not even furnish a good dissolving view.